genestack/user-tutorials/source/tutorials/Getting_started/file-import.rst

    :align: center

 On the next **Edit metainfo** step, you can describe uploaded data.
-Using an Excel-like spreadsheet you can edit the file metainfo and add new attributes, for example cell type or age.
+Using an Excel-like spreadsheet you can edit the file metainfo and add new attributes, for example, cell type or age.

 .. image:: images/import_step3.png